jjhelfman/PDF-to-Image/README.md

 1. To use this script, you need to replicate the following folder structure (by cloning this):

-    - PDF to Image/
+    - PDF to Image//
-        - Scripts > pdfToImage_wand.bat, pdfToImage_wand.py
+        - Scripts// > pdfToImage_wand.bat, pdfToImage_wand.py
-        - Input/
+        - Input//
-            - subfolder1, subfolder 2... with pdfs
+            - subfolder1//, subfolder 2//... each containing pdfs
-        - Output/
+        - Output//
-        - Logs
+        - Logs//
             - pypdf_to_image.log

 2. Install the required dependencies/modules via pip install -r requirements.txt